accelazh/accelazh.github.io/_posts/2018-04-15-Backup-Past-Paper-Reading-Notes.md

         2. Crash Consistency: Rethinking the Fundamental Abstractions of the File System http://queue.acm.org/detail.cfm?id=2801719
             1. reorder of filesystem calls is the source of problem
-            2. All File Systems Are Not Created Equal: On the Complexity of Crafting Crash-Consistent Applications    [2014, 38 refs] https://www.usenix.org/node/186195
+            2. ALICE: All File Systems Are Not Created Equal: On the Complexity of Crafting Crash-Consistent Applications    [2014, 38 refs] https://www.usenix.org/node/186195
                 1. crash consistency: maintain data invariants across a system crash
                 2. "The diagram shows the modularized update protocol for all applications ..."